Nigerian Coconut Rice

 When one thinks of the tropics, it’s always the sun, blue skies and coconut.
 I just love coconuts, I love coconuts in curry, chocolates, rice, pigeon peas (fiofio) etc. The fresh aroma of coconut in the Nigerian coconut rice fills your kitchen, as it adds richness and flavour to your food.

-My mother used to serve our Sunday lunch rice with sides of lightly toasted grated coconut, steamed green amaranth, roughly chopped peanuts, ground dry crayfish and so on.
-I would mix the coconut with my white rice and some salt and eat, no stew, nothing else.
+My mother used to serve our Sunday lunch of rice and Tomato stew with sides of lightly toasted grated coconut, steamed green amaranth, roughly chopped peanuts, ground dry crayfish and so on.
+I would mix the coconut with my white rice and some salt and eat, no tomato stew, nothing else.

 A little about the Nigerian Coconut Rice